-The IELTS test does test your vocabulary and in fact 25% of the total marks in the Speaking and Writing sections covers vocabulary.
-While this is a general observation, it is also true that the Listening and Reading sections also test vocabulary.
-It is important to note that vocabulary is not so much about the use of fancy/rare words but about the use of appropriate words that communicate the context effectively.
+The IELTS test does test your vocabulary and in fact, 25% of the total marks in the IELTS Speaking test and IELTS Writing test sections cover IELTS vocabulary.
+While this is a general observation, it is also true that the IELTS Listening test and IELTS Reading test sections also test vocabulary.
+It is important to note that ILETS vocabulary is not so much about the use of fancy/rare words but about the use of appropriate vocabulary words for IELTS that communicate the context effectively.

 |Words/phrases used in questions||Words/phrases used in text|

 |Months were in equal length||12 months of 30 days|

 |Divided the day into two equal halves||Split the day into two 12-hour periods|

 |A new cabinet shape||A new floor-standing case design|